MakerAcademy/maker-academy-v2/README.md

 # Maker Academy

 Maker Academy Website.
 An educational platform for Maker.
-## Local Development
+## Running the project
-For development run:
+For install and run:

 `npm i && npm run dev`